The House of Talen was a merchant

 Arena - sports games, concerts, public entertainment - The

 party will also be going here to find something hidden.

-31. Sommerrain - merchant offices, various professional offices,
+31. Sommerrain - merchant offices, various professional

 bank, various financial offices